 California courts will make custody determinations for children whenever the parents can’t agree on a custody arrangement themselves.
 The judge must consider a number of factors when deciding custody, including the following:

 The court won’t give a preference for custody to one parent over the other based on either parent’s gender.
 Instead, the court must weigh each of the above factors equally.
 (Cal.
 Fam.
 Code § 3040 (c).)

 To read more information about custody decisions in California, see Child Custody in California: The Best Interests of the Child.

-The court doesn’t have to follow the child’s preference; the judge decides how much weight to give to the child’s preference.
-Courts will generally give more weight to older children’s opinions than those of younger children.
+Each case is different, and the judge will decide how much weight to give to the child’s preference using broad discretion.
+Courts will generally give more value to older children’s opinions than those of younger children.